ASCENIV™ is the only IVIG produced from blending RSV plasma and normal source plasma1*

 Adverse Reactions

-The most common adverse reactions to ASCENIV (≥5% of study subjects) were headache, sinusitis, diarrhea, gastroenteritis viral, nasopharyngitis, upper respiratory tract infection, bronchitis, and nausea.
+The most common adverse reactions to ASCENIV (≥5% of study patients) were headache, nausea, otitis, sinusitis, fatigue, chest pain, muscle spasm, acute sinusitis, diarrhea, hypersensitivity, viral rash, vomiting, bronchitis, epistaxis, muscle pain, oropharyngeal pain, pain in extremity and itching.